 “Sexual Misconduct” is a widely recognized term that encompasses a range of conduct, including but not limited to all types of sexual harassment, sexual assault, rape and other sexual violence—all of which are included in the University’s Title IX policy.
 Because the word “misconduct” is used, please know there is no intent to diminish the serious nature of any type of sexual violence.

-Pat Caudle is the University’s Title IX Coordinator.
-In additional, there are Deputy Coordinators for the College of Arts and Sciences, School of Business, School of Education and University employees.
+Pat Caudle is the University’s Title IX Coordinator and Erica Moorer is the University's Deputy Title IX Coordinator.
 Click on the link below for contact information:

 The Title IX Coordinator’s core responsibilities include: